 In modeling, the artistic process is more important than the end result. each child works to his or her own capability.
 The teacher strives to inspire and encourage the students and attempts to create a mood of reverence as well as care in the use of materials.

 The teacher guides the process, techniques, and content while allowing for individual expression.
 The content does not stand alone but relates to the main lesson theme for each grade, making it age and curriculum appropriate.

-In addition to the benefits of learning Spanish, research shows that learning a second language as a young child improves reading abilities and literacy in the first language.
+In addition to the benefits of learning Spanish and Mandarin, research shows that learning a second language as a young child improves reading abilities and literacy in the first language.

 Music and singing are important components of Waldorf Education from early childhood throughout the grades.
 Beginning in grade 1, students learn to play musical instruments.